 Ask parents to use their skills and time to help their daughters get the best out of guiding

-Many parents tell us they would love to help with Girlguiding if they were asked
+Many parents tell us they would love to help with Girlguiding if they were asked.

-Parents have all sorts of skills that could make a trip or meeting extra exciting, or simply make your role as a volunteer easier.
+Parents and carers have all sorts of skills that could make a trip or meeting extra exciting, or simply make your role as a volunteer easier.
 And of course, the more help you have the more girls can join your unit.

 Who better to ask for help than the people who see first hand how much Girlguiding benefits girls?
-When girls get back from unit meetings and camps, it's their parents who see how excited they are.
+When girls get back from unit meetings and camps, it's their parents and carers who see how excited they are.
 That means we're already half way to getting them on board.

 Ways to get parents involved

-Start a parent rota - try sending out a letter with the term's programme or chatting to parents to let them know you could do with a hand, and that they can just help once a term if they want.
+Start a parent rota - try sending out a letter with the term's programme or chatting to parents and carers to let them know you could do with a hand, and that they can just help once a term if they want.
 Then, draw up a rota and confirm they can do the suggested dates.
 Keep in touch and remind them to come along nearer the time.

 Use their skills and interests - find out if parents have skills or interests that could help.
 Remember that some of this information might be captured in the volunteering section of their daughter's Starting... form.
 They could teach first aid, play an instrument or review accounts.
 Tell them about all the different volunteer roles, including those not working directly with girls.
 If they have an interesting job, such as being an airline pilot or working with animals, they could talk to the unit about it or help with an activity.

-Don't worry if some parents can't help - we know they're busy people!
+Don't worry if some can't help - we know they're busy people!
 Even if they're not helping out, make sure they still feel part of things.

 Help parents understand more about guiding - invite them to join in at the end of meetings so they understand what you do.
 Keep them up-to-date with your meeting plans and always invite them to special events such as Promise ceremonies in advance.
 And take the time to chat and tell them why you love volunteering for Girlguiding.